AudreyGermain/Game-Recommendation-System/README.md

 As mentioned before, for our project we use the ALS model implemented in the [implicit](https://github.com/benfred/implicit) python library, which uses two separate magnitudes (*preferences* and *confidence levels*) in order to express the user raw observations.
 For each user-item interaction within the data, an estimate is computed expressing whether the user likes of dislikes and item (i.e. preference) and couple this estimate with a confidence level, directly associated to the magnitude of raw implicit observations (higher the more a user has played a game).
 Further explanations can be found in the paper [Collaborative Filtering for Implicit Feedback Datasets](http://yifanhu.net/PUB/cf.pdf).

 In order to produce recommendations using the ALS algorithm described above, the class *ImplicitCollaborativeRecommender* is implemented in a python script.
+The class was developed following the suggestions from the references mentioned above.
 The code is available here below.
 The class makes all the required data manipulations to the fed DataFrame in order to create the matrices required by the ALS algorithm.
 In order to produce recommendations, we take advantage of the methods already implemented around the ALS algorithm from the implicit python library.

 <script src="https://gist.github.com/g30rdan/d992457bf34607493c19341c96761387.js"></script>
 The collaborative recommender model is created using the training user dataset and the *ImplicitCollaborativeRecommender* class with the following lines of code.